 New Artillery players are usually surprised to find it moves and plays nothing like the other tanks in the game.
 Nearly all skills picked up playing light, medium, and heavy tanks don’t apply here.
 Mastering Artillery truly requires a change in mindset and a different way of look at the battlefield.

 In this guide, we’ll give you a basic rundown of tips and tricks on how to play Artillery in World of Tanks.
-Take a moment to catch up on the hottest World of Tanks bonus codes list 2023 for awesome freebies and rewards in World of Tanks.
+Ready to boost your gaming prowess?
+Explore the world of World of Tanks codes and embark on thrilling adventures with World of Warships codes.

 Artillery is easily the deadliest tank class in World of Tanks.
 A single shot can disable even the most heavily armored enemy vehicle and outright destroy lighter ones.
 Artillery is also the most easily flanked class in World of Tanks.
 Once the enemy has sent a counter-arty unit to your location, there’s very little you can do about it.